 In a nutshell

-There are safe and unsafe areas all across Mexico
+There are safe and unsafe areas in Mexico

-Whether or not Mexico is dangerous depends a lot on where you go.
-We personally felt very safe during our trip, but we mainly explored the south of the country.
+Whether Mexico is safe really depends on where you’re headed.
+We personally felt very safe in Mexico — though we only explored the southern part of the country.

-The classic tourist spots such as the Yucatán Peninsula with Cancún and Tulum, as well as Oaxaca and Puerto Escondido, are considered among the safest places in Mexico.
-We were honestly surprised by how safe and relaxed it felt there.
+The classic tourist destinations like the Yucatán Peninsula with Cancún and Tulum, as well as Oaxaca and Puerto Escondido, are safe.
+Honestly, we were genuinely surprised by just how safe they felt.

-Here’s an overview of some of the most dangerous cities and regions in the country.
+Here’s a quick overview of the cities and regions worth avoiding.

 The most dangerous cities in Mexico

-• Colima (ranked the most dangerous city in the world in 2022)
+• Colima (named the most dangerous city in the world in 2022)

 • Zamora